Love Halloween but hate the focus on candy and sugar-filled snacks? Make easy tangerine pumpkins with your kids this fall (or try one of the

 Kids can’t live on tangerine’s alone!
-I’ve created this bonus list of healthy Halloween treat ideas that links to easy, nutritious and adorable Halloween snacks for your family.
+This list of healthy Halloween treats links to easy, nutritious, and adorable Halloween snacks:

 |Edible Carrot Eyeballs from Family FunThese veggies snacks are ghoulishly delicious!
 Made from carrot slices, cream cheese & black olives you can feel great about serving them to your kids.
 Dislike cream cheese?
 Try subbing Greek yogurt dip.|